 - → The current owners purchased Rusty Gate Mountain Retreat, including Farms 824, 826 and 887 in June 2019. - → In early 2020, Rusty Gate joined the GOFPA (Greater Overberg FPA) and with their assistance assessed and implemented fire risk mitigation and management procedures on site - → The property perimeter of Rusty Gate is approximately 13 km of which roughly half the length constitutes the boundary with Riviersonderend Nature Reserve.
 The northern boundary of approximately 4 km of Rusty Gate's property borders exclusively with the Riviersonderend Nature Reserve. - → One of the major concerns already identified in 2020 is that the veld and vegetation on the farm and surrounding properties last burned in approximately 2010, resulting in substantial fuel build-up and increased wild-fire risk. - → With the assistance of GOFPA, Rusty Gate actively engaged with Cape Nature from early 2020 to formalise a three-way firebreak agreement between the aforementioned parties and Boskloof Farm for collective management of and mitigation of wildfire risk, and specifically on the northern boundary of the property. - → A formal Firebreak Agreement was drafted by Rusty Gate for approval by Cape Nature and Boskloof Farm.
-The Firebreak Agreement also included a request for controlled block burning of vegetation on Rusty Gate's property to reduce the fuel load and risk of uncontrollable wildfires. - → By late 2021 Rusty Gate and Boskloof Farms were fully committed to the proposed Firebreak Agreement, but formalising the agreement was hampered by administrative and bureaucratic challenges at Cape Nature's legal department.
+The Firebreak Agreement also included a request for controlled block burning of vegetation on Rusty Gate's property to reduce the fuel load and risk of uncontrollable wildfires. - → By late 2021 Rusty Gate and Boskloof Farms were fully committed to the proposed Firebreak Agreement.
 Failure to formalise the proposed firebreak agreement led the three parties to a verbal agreement for the implementation of single fire break from Silverstream Dam (eastern extremity) via Rusty Gate to Boskloof Dam (western extremity) to be jointly maintained by the three parties and each party being responsible for the portion of the fire break on their land.